jonbnewman/mobx-store-provider/README.md

 ## Using Multiple Stores

+Creating and using multiple stores in a single application is relatively easy using _mobx-store-provider_.

-In the API above, you may have noticed an `identifier` you can use along with [useProvider](#useprovider) and [useStore](#useStore).
+In the API documentation above, you may have noticed an `identifier` you can use along with [useProvider](#useprovider) and [useStore](#useStore).
 This optional value can be used to tell `mobx-store-provider` which store you want to use, based on the unique `identifier` you pass it.

 Here is a short example: